trufflesuite/trufflesuite.com/src/guides/nft-marketplace/index.md

-MNEMONIC="candy maple cake sugar pudding cream honey rich smooth crumble sweet treat" INFURA_KEY="<Your Infura project key>" GANACHE_MNEMONIC="<Your Ganache mnemonic>" KOVAN_MNEMONIC="<Your Metamask mnemonic>"
+MNEMONIC="candy maple cake sugar pudding cream honey rich smooth crumble sweet treat" INFURA_KEY="<Your Infura project key>" GANACHE_MNEMONIC="<Your Ganache mnemonic>" GOERLI_MNEMONIC="<Your Metamask mnemonic>"
 ```

 The `.gitignore` already ignores `.env`, but since you're populating your mnemonic/secret key here, PLEASE DO NOT COMMIT THIS ANYWHERE PUBLIC.

 Then, just run `truffle migrate --network [NETWORK NAME]` or `npm run migrate:ovm --network=[NETWORK NAME]`

-### Deploy to Optimistic Kovan
+### Deploy to Optimistic Goerli

 Since Optimism is EVM equivalent with [small exceptions](https://community.optimism.io/docs/developers/build/differences/), we can just copy our contracts from the `contracts/ethereum` over to `contracts/optimism`.

-To get Eth for Optimistic Kovan, you can use this [faucet](https://optimismfaucet.xyz/).
+To get Eth for Optimistic Goerli, you can use this [faucet](https://optimismfaucet.xyz/).
 You'll need to sign up with a Github account older than 1 month and be following at least 5 repos:
 - [trufflesuite](https://github.com/trufflesuite)
 - [truffle-box](https://github.com/truffle-box)
 - [Infura](https://github.com/INFURA)
 - [MetaMask](https://github.com/metamask)
 - [Optimism](https://github.com/ethereum-optimism)

-Our box already includes the Optimistic Kovan configuration in `truffle-confg.ovm.js`.
-Run `npm run migrate:ovm --network=optimistic_kovan` to deploy, and `npm run exec:ovm scripts/run.js --network=optimistic_kovan` to test!
+Our box already includes the Optimistic Goerli configuration in `truffle-confg.ovm.js`.
+Run `npm run migrate:ovm --network=optimistic_goerli` to deploy, and `npm run exec:ovm scripts/run.js --network=optimistic_goerli` to test!

 Since we are using a testnet, connectivity can get a bit flaky.
 You can try again by running the `migrate` command with `--reset`.
 Alternatively, you might see occasionally see something like this: